Miha-x64/Lychee/README.md

 1.x versions mean stable and compatible API/ABI.
 Lychee interface is not volatile, but is a subject to change, move, rename.
-This means that it can be used in production apps (migrations are easy), but not in libraries.
+This means that it can be used in production apps (migrations are easy), but libraries should update as fast as Lychee does.
+If your library does (or going to) depend on Lychee, file an issue:
+I will take into account which APIs do you use and maybe add a link to your library.

 `0.1.0` version is to be released after adding mutational and [linearization](https://github.com/Kotlin/kotlinx-lincheck) tests, `1.0.0` is planned after dropping workarounds for